kamilmuzyka/skillfinder/README.md

     npm install
     ```

-2. Create a database for the project:

-    ```
-    psql
-    CREATE DATABASE skillfinder;
-    \q
-    ```

-3. Create a .env file in the project root directory and put the following code
+2. Create a .env file in the project root directory and put the following code
    inside of it:
     ```
     DATABASE_URL=postgres://<DATABASE_USERNAME>:<DATABASE_PASSWORD>@localhost:5432/skillfinder
     JWT_SECRET=<ANY_STRING>
     ```

     -   Replace the <...> fragments with your local settings.

     -   If you use Postgres for MacOS (Postgres.app), then you can skip setting the password.

     -   If you use Postgres for Windows, then the default password should be set to "root".

     -   If you named your database different than "skillfinder", change the last bit of the connection URL as well.

-4. Build the project:
+3. Run the setup script:

     ```
-    npm run build
+    npm run setup
     ```

-5. Start the application:
+4. Start the application:

     ```
     npm start
     ```

     -   You can now access the app at http://localhost:8080.

 ## Available Scripts